UF-IDD/US_County_Rt/README.md

 #  Effect of specific non-pharmaceutical intervention policies on SARS-CoV-2 transmission in the counties of the United States

 [Preprint at medRxiv](https://www.medrxiv.org/content/10.1101/2020.10.29.20221036v1): Yang B, Huang AT, Garcia-Carreras B, Hart WE, Staid A, Hitchings M, Lee EC, Howe CJ, Grantz KH, Wesolowski A, Lemaitre JC.
 Effect of specific non-pharmaceutical intervention policies on SARS-CoV-2 transmission in the counties of the United States. medRxiv.
 2020 Jan 1.

+Correspondance regarding this study should be addressed to Derek A.T.
+Cummings (datc@ufl.edu), Carl D. Laird (cdlaird@sandia.gov) or Justin Lessler (justin@jhu.edu).

 All statatiscal analyses were performed with R version 4.0.2 on Mac.
 The main and sensitivity analyses were performed with the markdown file 'US_Rt_interventions.Rmd', which will return figures and tables shown in the manuscript.